 If its a business trip, I am more flexible.
 I will hardly be in the room, location is secondary as I can run around in taxis and I am not bothered if I get free breakfast or free internet due to status, as someone else is paying!
 Then I will focus on building points and status.

 If you are only staying 1-2 nights a month in hotels, then your best choice is still to be a free agent.
 You won’t manage enough nights in a particular chain to get status.
 I would focus on which hotel chain has the best promotion running at the moment.

-You will notice a tab on this page at the top called ‘Hotel Promos‘ which lists all the current deals at the big chains.
+You will notice a tab on this page at the top called ‘Hotel Offers‘ which lists all the current deals at the big chains.
 If I had to do a 1-night stay next week, for instance, I might pick a Hilton Group property as they are offering double points or double miles, with no minimum stay needed.
 Up to March 15th, I would have gone with Club Carlson and their triple points promotion.

 Can you get status via your credit cards?

 Amex Platinum – which I know has a crazy £450 fee – comes with Starwood Gold, Accor Platinum and Carlson Gold status.
 If you got the Platinum card and cancelled it quickly, you would get a partial fee refund and you would keep the hotel status cards for the rest of the year.